labYangNJU/CellExpanda/README.md

       conda activate CellExpanda

 2.Configure your sampleName.yaml files under the directory CellExpanda/configs/.
-Detailed instructions can be found in the ReadMe_for_yaml_file.txt file.
+Detailed instructions can be found in the ReadMe_for_ConfigYaml_file.txt file.

 3.Run the CellExpanda model.

       python3 main.py --dataset=sampleName

 # Output
+The output includes 1) the representation of cells; 2) the reconstructed single-cell multimodal data.

 The representation of cells would be generated in the directory CellExpanda/result/.

       result